 I'm a Millennial M.O.B.
-(Mom of Boys-8 and 11) who loves crafting, spending time with my pup, and meeting new people.
-I relate to students and their parents who are struggling with school; I understand that it takes more than just being smart or hard work.
-As a parent of a gifted child with Type I ADD and a savant, kinesthetic learner with Type II ADD and a communication disorder I want to share things that worked in my house and show students how to channel their awesomeness.
-This "Momma-bear" understands every learner and family is it's own ecosystem.
-I'm excited to meet you or your learner.
+(Mom of Boys-10 and 12) who loves crafting, spending time with my pup, and meeting new people.
+I relate to students and their parents who are struggling with school; I understand that learning sometimes takes more than being smart, working hard, or both.

 Education & Certification